-Whether you or a loved one has been diagnosed with chronic fatigue syndrome, it is important to learn as much as you can about the condition.
-When it comes to conditions that are often misunderstood, like chronic fatigue syndrome, knowledge is your ally.
-With that in mind, here are some little-known facts about chronic fatigue syndrome, including a natural way to get help that has improved quality of life for some patients in case studies.
+Whether you or a loved one has chronic fatigue syndrome, it is important to learn about the condition.
+When it comes to often-misunderstood conditions, chronic fatigue syndrome belongs to the list.
+With that in mind, here are some little-known facts about chronic fatigue syndrome.
+Also, a natural way to get the help that has improved quality of life for some patients in case studies.

-Chronic fatigue is about more than just being tired all the time or not getting sufficient rest.
+Chronic fatigue is about more than just fatigue or getting sufficient rest.
 Left unchecked, chronic fatigue syndrome can leave a patient bedridden for days at a time.
-It is vital to know what will trigger an attack and limit exertion levels to what you can handle in order to avoid flare-ups.
+It is vital to know what will trigger an attack.
+Also, limit exertion levels to what you can handle in order to avoid flare-ups.

 Don’t mistake the name of the condition as meaning there is just one symptom.
 Chronic fatigue syndrome patients face a wide array of symptoms that are difficult to cope with.
 One of the worst is widespread pain, which also results in a misdiagnosis of fibromyalgia on occasion.
 Other debilitating symptoms can be cognitive difficulties, balance problems, and sleep disturbances.